 - Avoid stores where there's risk of prolonged exposure (approx. 15 minutes or more), especially during the holidays when stores are likely to be crowded.
-Iff you can, order supplies, gifts, and groceries online or by phone.
+If you can, order supplies, gifts, and groceries online or by phone.
 Have them delivered or pick them up curbside.
 Also avoid public spaces like movie theaters, arenas, and parades.
-The safest place to be during a pandemic is at home. - Stick to your home.
-Avoid prolonged contact (approx. 15 minutes or more) with any person outside of your immediate household. - If you have created a "pandemic pod" with other households, stick to that group.
-Keep any gatherings that pull from that group small (10 or fewer people) and short (2 hours or less) - Get together virtually!
-Have a digital gathering. - Share the holiday spirit from afar by preparing and delivering food while avoiding contact with others.
+The safest place to be during a pandemic is at home. - $\bullet \ \, \textbf{Stick to your home.} \ \, \textbf{Avoid prolonged contact with people outside of your immediate household}.$ - If you have created a "pandemic pod" with other households, stick to that group.
+Keep any gatherings that pull from that group small (10 or fewer people) and short (2 hours or less) - · Get together virtually!
+Have a digital gathering. - Share special occasions by prepping and delivering food or gifts while avoiding contact with others.